Come for Work, Stay for Fun Last Updated: March 2022

 Hartford — Artwork After Work

-If you’re at the Connecticut Convention Center, the XL Center or anyone of hundreds of companies located downtown, you’re just steps away from fine art and fine dining.
+If you’re at the Connecticut Convention Center, the XL Center or any one of hundreds of companies located downtown, you’re just steps away from fine art and fine dining.
 Just a short drive from Bradley International Airport, Connecticut’s capital city is populated with a vibrant restaurant scene and colorful museums, like the Wadsworth Atheneum, the nation’s oldest continuously operating public museum, which often hosts evening events and free admission from 4-5 pm Wednesdays through Sundays.
-Also in Hartford, Real Art Ways hosts events and exhibits from contemporary art to international cinema, including their Creative Cocktail Hours, the first Thursday of every month.
+Also in Hartford, Real Art Ways host events and exhibits from contemporary art to international cinema, including their Creative Cocktail Hours, the first Thursday of every month.
 For dining that’s also considered a work of art, try Peppercorn’s Grill, J Restaurant & Bar, or On20.
-In the city’s Front Street District, just steps from the Convention Center, you’ll find familiar names like Capital Grille, as well as local favorites like Blind Pig Pizza Company.
+In the city’s Front Street District, just steps from the Convention Center, you’ll find familiar names like Capital Grille, as well as local favorites like Bear's Smokehouse.

 New Haven — Good Food and Good Company